mtoohey31/gh-fs/README.md

 All of GitHub, accessible as a userspace filesystem.

+This is a work in progress.
+Many types of content, including symlinks, submodules, large files, and binary files, are not accessible yet.

 ## Installation

 Currently only Linux and FreeBSD are supported, because those are the only platforms [the main dependency](https://github.com/bazil/fuse) supports.